How to Install Firewalld on Fedora Linux

 Add a Port to a Zone

 Open a specific port for traffic when no predefined service exists for your application.
-Replace zone_name, port_number, and protocol with your values:
+For example, to allow TCP traffic on port 8080 for a custom web application:

 Remove a Port from a Zone

 Close a previously opened port when you no longer need it.
-Replace zone_name, port_number, and protocol with your specific details:
+For example, to close the 8080/tcp port opened earlier:

 This closes the port immediately in the running config.
 Add --permanent and reload to make the closure permanent across reboots.